mstarLabs/pfSense/README.md

 | Adapter 3 | LabNet_VLAN10   | Infrastructure (DC01) |
 | Adapter 4 | LabNet_VLAN20   | Sales Clients  |

 > **Note:** Each VLAN is mapped to a separate VirtualBox Internal Network.
-VLAN tagging is not within VirtualBox.
+VLAN tagging (802.1Q) is not supported in VirtualBox, so each virtual NIC represents a "VLAN" segment.

 ---